ga-wdi-boston/rails-activerecord-one-to-many/README.md

 1.  `Post#create_author`
 1.  `Post#create_author!`

-## Code along: `belongs_to` Methods
+## Lab: `belongs_to` Methods

-Each of you will research one method.
+Each squad will research one method.

-Describe what the method does in your own words.
+-   Describe what the method does.
-Is it a setter, a getter, or something else?
+-   Is it a setter, a getter, or something else?
+-   Give an example of another one-to-many relationship, where you would define `has_many`, and how you would use the method you just researched.

 ## Code along: Creating Associated Records